HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Two things stand out from these results:

 1. Almost 10 years after [the announcement of living HTML](https://blog.whatwg.org/html-is-the-new-html5) (aka "HTML5"), living HTML has clearly become the norm.
 2. The web before living HTML can still be seen in the next most popular doctypes, like XHTML 1.0.
 XHTML.
-Although their documents were likely delivered as HTML with a MIME type of `text/html`, these older doctypes are not dead yet.
+Although their documents are likely delivered as HTML with a MIME type of `text/html`, these older doctypes are not dead yet.

 ### Document size

 A page's document size refers to the amount of HTML bytes transferred over the network, including compression if enabled.
 At the extremes of the set of 6.3 million documents:

 * 1,110 documents are empty (0 bytes).
-* The average document size is 50.35 KB (in most cases [compressed](https://w3techs.com/technologies/details/ce-gzipcompression)).
+* The average document size is 50.35 KB ([in most cases compressed](https://w3techs.com/technologies/details/ce-gzipcompression)).
 * The largest document by far weighs 64.16 _MB_, almost deserving its own analysis and chapter in the Web Almanac.

 {# TODO(analysts): Should 25,237 bytes be divided by 1000 or 1024 to convert to KB?
 1000 seems to be used here but most chapters use 1024.
 Are the stats above also off? #}